Nastassja Bolívar: Nuestra Belleza Latina 2011

 On May 22, 2011, Nastassja Bolivar from Nicaragua won the beauty pageant/reality show Nuestra Belleza Latina 2011 on Univision.
 After 12 weeks of competition, Nastassja won $250,000 in cash and prizes and a one-year contract with the Univision Network.
 She is the first (and so far only) winner who was born and raised in the continental United States.

 Miss Nicaragua 2013

 Nastassja Bolivar was crowned Miss Nicaragua 2013 at the 31st edition of Miss Nicaragua beauty contest.
-Farah Eslaquit (Miss Nicaragua 2012 winner) crowned Miss Nicaragua 2013 at the beauty contest that took place at the Ruben Dario National Theater on Saturday night of March 2, 2013.
-She was selected as Miss Universe Nicaragua 2013 and an official representative of Nicaragua at the 62nd edition of Miss Universe beauty contest.
+Outgoing titleholder Farah Eslaquit crowned Bolívar as Miss Nicaragua 2013 at the beauty contest that took place at the Ruben Dario National Theater on Saturday night of March 2, 2013.
+This win gave her the right to represent Nicaragua at Miss Universe 2013.